 “The future of my children depended on me and my husband, so we made that hard decision to leave home.”

 2,500 others have also fled this group of coral atolls known as the Carteret Islands.
 It's part of a growing humanitarian crisis – one that’s only set to get worse.

 Every second, someone is displaced by a climate change or weather-related disaster.
 Droughts, floods and, in Colitha’s case, the encroaching tide, are taking their toll.

 Thankfully, the Carteret Islanders were resettled.
 Colitha now has a hectare of land to grow food and cash crops such as cocoa and coconuts.

 “We send our surplus food to the island to our remaining families and sell the rest for a little family income.”

 But for most people escaping the effects of climate change, there is no happy ending.
 They don't have the same rights as those fleeing war and persecution.
 There is little or no support for them to rebuild their lives.

 Millions are fleeing due to rising temperatures

-By 2050, there could be up to 200 million people displaced by rising global temperature – according to the International Organisation on Migration.
+By 2050, there could be up to 1.2 billion people displaced by rising global temperature.

 As global temperatures increase, more and more people are feeling the impacts of climate change.